MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/reference-wrapper-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevi, sarmalanmış bir başvuru döndürür.
+Üye işlevi Sarmalanan başvuruyu döndürür.

 ### <a name="example"></a>Örnek